qidi-community/Plus4-Wiki/content/modular-toolhead/README.md

 - Mounting the stock heatsink fan with a fully ducted path to the hotend heatsink to minimise heat creep
 - Providing a stock inductive probe mounting adaptor
 - Mounting a Beacon Eddy Current Probe using the classic Beacon mount model
-- Mounting a Beacon in a Clear-View orientation which provides much better visibility of the nozzle and print
 - Adding a front-mounting 5015 Blower fan for part-cooling which frees up the rear-left exclusion zone
 - Front-Blower Mode can use either the Stock Inductive Probe, or be used with a Beacon Eddy Current Probe